JensenNick/huawei_solar_stat/README.md

 **Energy and Price Statistics**<br>

 ## Project Description
-> :exclamation: **This project is under development** :exclamation:

 This project will provide you with a set of custom sensors also referred to as the *"Huawei Solar STAT package"* to be used in Home Assistant .
-These custom sensors will calculate energy statistics of your Huawei Solar PV system.
-The statistics include statistics about self sufficiency, yield, unit prices, battery and more.
+These custom sensors will calculate energy and price statistics of your Huawei Solar PV system.
+The statistics include statistics about self sufficiency, yield, unit prices, battery efficiency etc.

 This README guides you through a simple installation and setup process.
-For an overview and a more detailed description of the sensors included in the "Huawei Solar STAT package", please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_stat/wiki).
+For an overview and a more detailed description of the sensors included in the *"Huawei Solar STAT package"*, please refer to the [Wiki Pages](https://github.com/JensenNick/huawei_solar_stat/wiki).
 The experienced Home Assistant user may find this guide banal - but this is to include all users, also the ones just starting out.

 ## Table of Content